This talk was recorded live on the final of DFTB17 in Brisbane.

 Jesse Spurr needs very little introduction.
-Other than being involved in two of the greatest conferences out there (SMACC and DFTB18) Jesse also is co-founder and Editor-in-Chief of Simulcast.
+Besides being involved in two of the greatest conferences out there (SMACC and DFTB18), Jesse is co-founder and Editor-in-Chief of Simulcast.

-In this talk from the simulation stream of DFTB17 Jesse talks about the challenges of debriefing outside of the simulation lab.
+In this talk from the simulation stream of DFTB17, Jesse talks about the challenges of debriefing outside the simulation lab.
 It’s not as hard as you think it is.
-He’s going to take you through two key articles from the debriefing literature and show you how you can translate them to real life practice.
+He takes us through two key articles from the debriefing literature and shows how to translate them into real-life practice.

 Eppich WJ, Mullan PC, Brett-Fleegler M, Cheng A. “Let’s Talk About It”: Translating Lessons From Health Care Simulation to Clinical Event Debriefings and Coaching Conversations.
 Clinical Pediatric Emergency Medicine.
 2016 Sep 1;17(3):200-11.

-If you want to learn more about what is going on in the world of debriefing then you must check out Simulcast, especially their monthly journal club series, for an accessible and understandable dive into the multi-faceted world of simulation.
-You might even want to come along to DFTB18 to listen to Jesse, Ben Symon and Vic Brazil too!
+Suppose you want to learn more about what is going on in the world of debriefing.
+In that case, you must check out Simulcast, especially their monthly journal club series, for an accessible and understandable dive into the multi-faceted world of simulation.

 You can listen to this talk as you walk to work on any device that supports podcasts.